Betye Saar: The Liberation of Aunt Jemima

 Saar's 1972 artwork The Liberation of Aunt Jemima was inspired by a knick knack she found of Aunt Jemima although it seems like a painting, it is a three dimensional mixed media assemblage 11 3/4" x 8" x 3/4".
 The journal Blacks in Higher Education states that "her painting offered a detailed history of the Black experience in America".
 Saar shows Aunt Jemima exaggerated in every way by stereotypes.
 She wears a large exaggerated colored dress with a bright, checkered headpiece.
 Her skin is depicted as really Black; her eyes are large bulging out of her head.
 Her lips are large and highlighted with red color.
 She draws out the stereotype of being Black.
 The figure holds a broom in one hand, showing they were only good for cleaning, and stands on cotton representing slavery.
 The Woman's Art Journal states: "African American artists as diverse as Betye Saar reclaim and explore their identity.
-‘Not good enough’ and ‘But good enough to serve.’"
+'Not good enough' and 'But good enough to serve.
 While the piece shows the Aunt Jemima holding a cleaning tool in her right hand, it also shows her holding a rifle in her left.
-This allows Saar to establish a visual connection between Aunt Jemima and the concept of resistance.
+This allowed Saar to establish a visual connection between Aunt Jemima and the concept of resistance.
 By doing so, Aunt Jemima is depicted as being a powerful figure who commands the attention and respect of the viewers.
 Angela Davis has said the work launched the Black women's movement.

-In her 2016 article "Influences" for Frieze magazine, Saar explains directly about some of her artistic choices in the piece: "I found a little Aunt Jemima mammy figure, a caricature of a Black slave, like those later used to advertise pancakes.
+In her 2016 article "Influences" for Frieze magazine, Saar explained directly about some of her artistic choices in the piece: "I found a little Aunt Jemima mammy figure, a caricature of a Black slave, like those later used to advertise pancakes.
 She had a broom in one hand, and, on the other side, I gave her a rifle.
 In front of her, I placed a little postcard, of a mammy with a mulatto child, which is another way Black women were exploited during slavery.
 I used the derogatory image to empower the Black woman by making her a revolutionary, like she was rebelling against her past enslavement."